CatarinaGameiroC/Article-MOFAinGliomas/README.md

-# Possible Article about MOFA in Gliomas
+# Possible Article about `Integrative Sparse Multi-Omics Analysis for Understanding Glioma Heterogeneity`

-This repository contains code for analyzing glioma heterogeneity using a sparse dimensionality reduction methods: **MOFA** (Multi-Omics Factor Analysis).
+This repository contains code for analyzing glioma heterogeneity using a sparse dimensionality reduction methods: **MOFA** (Multi-Omics Factor Analysis) and **sGCCA** (Sparse Generalized Canonical Correlation Analysis).

 ## Structure
 - Scripts for each method are organized in their respective folders: `MOFA/` and `sGCCA/`.